-School Resource Deputies
+School Resource Deputy Program

-In 2005 the Citrus County Sheriff's Office School Resource Deputy Unit received national recognition as being a model SRD program.
+In 2005, the Citrus County Sheriff's Office School Resource Deputy Unit received national recognition as being a model SRD program.
 We take great pride in providing innovative educational curriculum.
 A School Resource Deputy (SRD) is a law enforcement officer who is assigned to either an elementary, middle, or high school.

 There are currently 19 School Resource Deputies assigned to each elementary, middle and high school in the Citrus County School District.
 This includes our alternative school (Renaissance Center) and WTC.
 The program also has 3 supervisors who divide the county and assist by providing additional coverage in the schools.